ztafti/CIND820/README.md

 **This repository includes the following branches:**

 1. Data: There is the raw dataset, as well as a sample of the questionnaire and a picture of what questions looked like on the screen in this branch.
-2. Code: There are (.ipynb) files available in this branch.
+2. Code: There are (.ipynb) files available in this branch:
-  a.
-Data Preparation
+A. Data Preparation ,
-  b.
-EDA
+B. EDA ,
-  c.
-Decission Tree Model
+C. Decission Tree Model

-  \n_I Split the codes in 3 parts but EDA and Model might not run as the preparation part is removed from them_
+"I Split the codes in 3 parts but EDA and Model might not run as the preparation part is removed from them"

 3. Technical Reports: The (.pdf) files of the code I ran are available in this branch.